Aodrulez/blueTag/README.md

 - blueTag supports auto-baudrate detection so you should not have to perform any additional settings
 - Press any key in the terminal emulator program to start using blueTag

-Note: Most RP2040 microcontroller based development board's GPIO pins function at 3.3v.
-For connecting to devices running other voltage levels, use of external level shifter(s) will be required
+> **_NOTE:_** Most RP2040 microcontroller based development board's GPIO pins function at 3.3v.
+For connecting to devices running other voltage levels, use of external level shifter(s) will be required.

 ## References & special thanks

 - https://github.com/grandideastudio/jtagulator